 - a.
-Perform compliance review and funds certification for the purchase - b.
-If noncompliant with contract/grant/procurement requirements, return to requestor for more information or additional documentation - c.
-If compliant, requisition is approved and purchase order is created - d.
-Approved purchase orders are forwarded to requesting department
+Perform compliance review and funds certification for the purchase. - b.
+If noncompliant with contract/grant/procurement requirements, return to requestor for more information or additional documentation. - c.
+If compliant, requisition is approved and purchase order is created. - d.
+Approved purchase orders are forwarded to requesting department.

-3. Competitive sealed bidding: Purchases above \$150,000
+3. Competitive sealed bidding: Purchases above \$250,000

-- I.Requirement:Invitation for Bid (IFB) shall be mailed, emailed, or furnished to a sufficient number of vendors to secure competition.
+- Requirement: Invitation for Bid (IFB) shall be mailed, emailed, or furnished to a sufficient number of vendors to secure competition.
 Competitive bidding shall follow procurement standards set forth in the Federal Register Vol.78, No.248, CFR Procurement Standards 200.320 (c) and the following Sealed Bid Process: - II.
-Acceptable Quote Documentation: Sealed bid packages received by RCUOG Office - III.
-Bids above \$150,000 must be afforded adequate public notice at least Fifteen (15) days before bid due date.
+Acceptable Quote Documentation: Sealed bid packages or email bid packages received by RCUOG. - III.
+Bids above \$250,000 must be afforded adequate public notice at least Fifteen (15) days before the bid due date.
 Bids must be solicited from an adequate number of known suppliers.
-Vendors have (15) working days to respond from the date of notice (unless unusual circumstances prevail; reason must be documented).
-The IFB must be posted on the RCUOG website fifteen (15) days before the due date and must include: - a.
-Offeror contact information - b.
-Specifications and pertinent attachments - c.
-Definition of the items in order for the bidders to properly respond - d.
-Submission deadline and decision timeline - e.
-A statement that only written IFBs will be accepted - IV.
-Bids submitted after the deadline will not be accepted. - V. Pre-bid conferences may be scheduled as necessary.
-Pre-bid conference information will be contained in the bid packet. - VI.
-The RCUOG Procurement Officer may extend the deadline for submission beyond 15 days of public notice.
-Deadline extension must be documented and posted on the RCUOG website. - VII.
-Receipt and Handling of IFB submissions - a.
-Bids and modifications shall be time stamped upon receipt and held in a secure place until the established due date. - b.
+Vendors have fifteen (15) working days to respond from the date of notice (unless unusual circumstances prevail; reason must be documented).
+The IFB must be posted on the RCUOG website no less than fifteen (15) days before the due date and must include: - a.
+A statement requiring offerors to include their contact information in their bids. - b.
+Specifications and pertinent attachments. - c.
+A description of the items or service being solicited sufficient to allow potential bidders to submit bids in response to the bid. - d.
+A bid submission deadline and award decision timeline. - e.
+A statement that only written bids will be accepted and can be 1.) hand delivered,2.) mailed to the street address on the IFB, or 3.) emailed to the email address indicated on the IFB. - IV.
+Bids submitted after the bid submission deadline will not be accepted. - V. Pre-bid conferences may be scheduled and, if scheduled, Pre-bid conference information will be contained in the bid packet or an amendment to the bid packet. - VI.
+The RCUOG Executive Director may extend the deadline for bid submission beyond 15 days of public notice.
+Deadline extension must be documented and posted on the RCUOG website.

+VII.
+Receipt and Handling of IFB submissions

+- a.
+Hard copies of the bids and modifications thereof shall 1.)
+For bids hand delivered or mailed to the RCUOG office, be time stamped upon receipt and held in a secure place until the established due date, or 2.)
+For digital copies of bids emailed to RCUOG, the date and time of RCUOG's receipt of the emailed bid shall serve as the official submission date and time and the documents will be downloaded and held in a secure place until the established due date. - b.
 Bids must be opened publicly at a location specified in the IFB.
-The bids are opened, recorded and examined. - VIII.
-Evaluation and Award Process - a.
-The Evaluation Committee may seek clarification from bidders. - b.
-Once information in the bid is clarified, the bids are evaluated and compared.
+The bids shall be opened, recorded, and evaluated.

+VIII.
+Evaluation and Award Process